rethinkdb/rethinkdb-rs/api/javascript/transformations/order_by.md

 r.table('posts').orderBy(r.desc({index: 'date'})).run(conn, callback)
 ```

-__Example:__ If you have a sequence with less than 100,000 documents, you can sort it
+__Example:__ If you have a sequence with less than 100,000 documents, you can order it
 without an index.

 ```js